Surabhi08-DA/Retail_analysis/README.md

-Retail analysis(exploratory data analysis) of a dataset in csv file done using online colab compiler
+Retail analysis(exploratory data analysis) of a dataset in csv file done using python (online colab compiler) .